PowerDNS/pdns/pdns/dnsdistdist/docs/reference/actions.rst

   Execute the specified action and override its return with None, making it possible to continue the processing.
   Subsequent rules are processed after this action.

-  :param int action: Any other action
+  :param Action action: Any other action

 .. function:: DelayAction(milliseconds)